project-march/ProjectMarch/docs/doc/development/index_ros_for_cpp_in_jetbrains.rst

 Index ROS1 & ROS2 in PyCharm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To get code completion and static analysis for ROS code to work, you need to open PyCharm a bit differently than usual.
-Sadly, to get it to work well, you need to open either ROS1 or ROS2 in a more complicated way every time.
+Sadly, you can not have this work well for both ROS1 and ROS2, so every time you start up, you need to choose which one should be indexed properly.

 First-time setup steps: